Rtarun3606k/Building-a-Machine-Learning-Model-using-Azure-Custom-Vision-PokeTex/readme.md

 As with any project, a few tools are going to be needed.
 In particular you'll need a code editor, an Azure subscription, and a couple of keys for Custom Vision.

-Pocketex is a device/app that identifies which Pokémon appears in an image.
+PokeTex is a device/app that identifies which Pokémon appears in an image.
 This project uses Azure Custom Vision, Python, and a Pokémon dataset from Kaggle.

 ## Installing the editor